NASA-PDS/nucleus/terraform/README.md

     - vpc_id     : VPC ID of your AWS VPC
     - subnet_ids : List of Private Subnet IDs to be used for the MWAA
     - vpc_cidr   : VPC CIDR for MWAA (E.g.: "10.1.0.0/16")
-    - permission_boundary_for_iam_roles : The permission boundary for IAM roles can be obtained from the MCP System Admins or PDS Engineering Node team
+    - permission_boundary_for_iam_roles_arn : The ARN of the permission boundary for IAM roles can be obtained from the MCP System Admins or PDS Engineering Node team
     - database_availability_zones : RDS database availability zones (E.g.: ["us-west-2a"])
     - aws_secretmanager_key_arn : The ARN of aws/secretmanager key obtained from KMS -> AWS managed keys (E.g.: "arn:aws:kms:us-west-2:12345678:key/12345-1234-1234-1234-12345abcd")